aeswaran/Data-X-Mental-Health-Dashboard/README.md

 For the last thirteen months, many of us have been in social isolation, unable to visit family, friends, and loved ones in-person; unable to go to class; to the office; to travel; to attend concerts and sports events.
 The places where we once sought interaction, such as school and work, have slowed their operations, forcing us to shift to a work-from-home situation.
 These measures have certainly curbed the impact of a deadly virus, but in return have taken a toll on our mental health.

 While individuals of all demographics have been struggling, we must face the reality: college students have been arguably facing the most adversity during the pandemic.
-In fact, according to the National Institute of Health, (71% of college students) indicated increased stress and anxiety due to the COVID-19 outbreak.
+In fact, according to the National Institute of Health, 71% of college students (Son, Changwon et al, “Effects of COVID-19 on College Students' Mental Health in the United States") indicated increased stress and anxiety due to the COVID-19 outbreak.
 Multiple stressors were identified that contributed to the increased levels of stress, anxiety, and depressive thoughts among students, including fear and worry about their own health and of their loved ones, difficulty in concentrating, disruptions to sleeping patterns, decreased social interactions due to physical distancing, and increased concerns on academic performance.
 This in turn has made it difficult for professors to gauge workload of their classes and for mental health clinics to better serve their patients.

 Thus the team hoped to alleviate the concerns of professors, psychologists, physicians and other organizations by solving this problem and ultimately increase dialogue and improve outcomes for individuals and families with mental health needs.